 The last step is to export the model as .obj file.
 This is a very common file format so every modeling software should support it.

-Next chapter: Importing a Model in Plushify
+Next chapter: Creating and Managing a Plushify Account